mircoporetti/blog/content/blog/tdd/index.md

 ###### Feedback

+Dealing with legacy code is common.
+It happened sometimes that I wanted to write tests for it and while doing that there was some difficulty due to the existing design of the code.
+That's usually a hint that something has to be changed.
+An example of a recurrent scenario in my experience is when I met a poor separation between the infrastructure (e.g. persistence) and the domain that was evidenced by an impossibility in writing simple, clear, and "not frustrating" tests.
+That lack of separation of responsibility resulted in tests that were long and full of mocks.
+So what was it telling me?
+REFACTOR!

 TDD is a tool that gives us feedback on the quality of the design.
-In the real life, it can be exploited for recognizing smells when you need to write tests on an existing codebase because if the design is poor the tests will be difficult to write(and vice versa).
+The example above was not directly related to but having some experience with this approach can change your way of thinking and it can be exploited for recognizing smells when you need to write tests on an existing codebase because if the design is poor the tests will be difficult to write (and vice versa).
 If that happens it will be the right moment to refactor!
 That's super cool but pay attention: if you don't do it from that moment you become an accomplice. ;)

-#### Outside in vs Inside out
-There is an endless debate on starting from the outside or the inside when you start your TDD cycle.

-Kent Beck wrote something like this: "Choose a test that teaches you something valuable and that you can write".
-A good idea could be to start from the most obscure and valuable part of the problem because it's probably the one that will have more value for solving your problem.
-That’s not a fixed rule but a general suggestion and the right approach can be chosen depending on the situation.

-"...yes yes but what about you in practice?"

-I usually go Outside In, and then I jump into more detailed tests based on the complexity of the problem but it happens that I start from inside if I recognize that there is a clear aspect of the problem that is more complex.

 #### Mocks
 Mocks are a powerful tool used for controlling the behavior of a component inside your test.
 They are helpful in some